Zekard92/Muzquiz_Museum_of_Paleontology/README.md

 # Museo de Paleontología Múzquiz
-This is the oficcial website repo for Múzquiz's Paleontology Museum.
+This is the official website repo for Múzquiz's Paleontology Museum.